Brennall/HFH-SRD/Chapter02.md

 Assassins may wear any type of armor, but most favor stealth over steel.
 When wearing leather armor or lighter garb, an assassin may move silently, hide in shadows, and backstab as a thief of the same level.
 If wear armor heavier than leather, these abilities are not available.

 Upon reaching 9th level (Assassin), an assassin may construct a hideout.
 When an assassin builds a hideout, he will gain 2d6 1st level assassin apprentices, come to learn under a master.
 If hired, they must be paid standard rates for ruffians.
-These thugs will serve the character with some loyalty, though at least one will be an infiltrator working for the assassin’s local rivals, sent to keep an eye on the character.
+These thugs will serve the character with some loyalty, though at least one will be an infiltrator working for the assassin's local rivals, sent to keep an eye on the character.
 Additional rules for hideouts are detailed in the Campaign chapter.

 Template:           | Bravo
 :------------------ | :----
-Proficiencies:      | Fighting Style (Two-Weapon Fighting), Intimidation Starting Equipment: | Serrated sword, left-hand dagger, black leather armor, armiger’s tunic, duelist’s cloak, high boots, belt pouch with bone dice made from last foe, backpack, 2 week’s iron rations, 36gp
+Proficiencies:      | Fighting Style (Two-Weapon Fighting), Intimidation Starting Equipment: | Serrated sword, left-hand dagger, black leather armor, armiger's tunic, duelist's cloak, high boots, belt pouch with bone dice made from last foe, backpack, 2 week's iron rations, 36gp

 This pre-generated template represents a swaggering killer-for-hire.
 The template is ready for adventure.
-However, if your assassin’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your assassin's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Assassin Level Progression